Grounding, budget woes cloud F-35 warplane sales push in Australia

-CANBERRA/WASHINGTON, Feb 25 (Reuters) - This year’s second grounding of Lockheed Martin Corp’s vaunted F-35 warplane, plus looming U.S. defence cuts, are likely to complicate a push this week by Lockheed and U.S. officials to convince wary Australian lawmakers and generals to stick to a plan to buy 100 of the jets.
+WASHINGTON/MELBOURNE (Reuters) - This year’s second grounding of Lockheed Martin Corp’s F-35 warplane, plus looming U.S. defense cuts, will complicate a push this week by Lockheed and U.S. officials to convince Australian lawmakers and generals to stick to a plan to buy 100 of the jets.

 Australia, a close American ally, is considering doubling its fleet of 24 Boeing Co F/A-18 Super Hornets amid delays and setbacks in Lockheed’s $396 billion F-35 project.

+A source familiar with the matter said Canberra’s decision on the Super Hornets could come within the next three to six weeks.

+“It’s not too crude to say it will be a one for one replacement, because so far that’s the kind of basis that defense has so far been working on anyway.”

-Budget cuts have already forced Italy to scale back its orders, and Turkey has delayed its purchases by two years, though orders from Japan and Israel have buoyed the firm, and additional Israeli orders are expected in 2013.
+Budget cuts have already forced Italy to scale back its F-35 orders, and Turkey has delayed its purchases by two years.
+Orders from Japan and Israel have buoyed the project, and additional Israeli orders are expected in 2013.

 Singapore has also taken a more active interest in the radar-evading jet, and South Korea is expected to announce a winner in its fighter contest late this year.

-Australia and others are watching orders and problems with the jet with growing concern, since every reduction drives up the price of the remaining fighters to be built.
+Australia and other countries are watching orders and problems with the jet with concern, since every reduction drives up the price of the remaining fighters to be built.

-Given that, Friday’s news that the plane was being grounded for the second time in two months, this time after a routine inspection revealed a crack on a turbine blade, was especially inopportune for Lockheed.

-“It is a nuisance,” said a spokesman for the Dutch defence ministry, which has already paid for two test planes but will determine the size of its total F-35 order later this year.
-“We wait for results of the inquiry.”
+“It is a nuisance,” said a spokesman for the Dutch defense ministry, which has already paid for two test planes but will determine the size of its total F-35 order later this year.

 Australian officials know the stakes are high.

-“We’re only a small player, but other countries are watching.
-Of course Lockheed don’t want to see orders vanishing,” said a source at Australia’s Defence Materiel Organisation, part of the defence department, who was not authorised to speak publicly.
+“We’re only a small player, but other countries are watching,” said a source at Australia’s Defense Materiel Organisation, part of the defense department, who was not authorized to speak publicly.

-U.S. Lieutenant General Christopher Bogdan, the Pentagon’s F-35 program chief, approved the fleetwide grounding just before leaving Washington for a major air show in Melbourne, Australia which starts this week, when it will draw attention from potential customers in Asia.
+Bogdan approved the grounding just before leaving Washington to join Lockheed executives at the Avalon air show in Melbourne.

+“I believe by the end of this week we would know what the root cause of that crack was.
+If it’s as simple as a foreign object damage problem, or a manufacturing quality problem, I could foresee the airplanes being back in the air in the next week or two,” he said.

-Lockheed executives have been trying to reassure Canberra that the JSF is on course.
+Lockheed executives have been trying to reassure Canberra.
 They insist that problems with software and design, including imaging and night vision functions of the pilot’s helmet, are being resolved, and testing is ahead of schedule.

-One U.S. defence official, who was not authorised to speak publicly, said the technical problems bedevilling the new fighter were less troubling than Washington’s budget woes.
+One U.S. defense official, who was not authorized to speak publicly, said the technical problems bedevilling the new fighter were less troubling than Washington’s budget woes.

 Sweeping budget cuts due to take effect in the United States on March 1 could cut funding for the Pentagon’s biggest weapons program and delay work on seven jets this year alone.